 How to Make Carrot Oatmeal Cookies

-- Combine the egg, butter, sugars, vanilla, and beat on medium-high speed until light and fluffy.
+- Whisk the wet ingredients on medium-high speed until light and fluffy.

-- Mix in the spices and dry ingredients.
+- Stir in the spices and dry ingredients.

-I strongly recommend baking the cookies at the lower end of the range (9 minutes).
-The carrot cookies firm up considerably as they cool, so don’t be afraid to pull them even if the tops look glossy and under-done.
-Overbaking will turn these softies in rocks, with overly browned bottoms.
+- Bake on a prepared cookie sheet until the edges are set, the centers are just set, and the cookies are lightly golden brown.
+I strongly recommend baking the cookies at the lower end of the range.
+The carrot cookies firm up considerably as they cool, so don’t be afraid to pull them even if the tops look glossy and underdone.
+Overbaking will turn these softies into rocks, with overly browned bottoms.

 I don’t see why not!
 I’m not sure how much cream cheese frosting you’d need to make, but I bet the frosting I used on these Carrot Cake Cupcakes would work well here.